IBM/merlin-docs/docs/guides/cicd/arcad.md

 ## Creating a profile using ARCAD Builder

 Before ARCAD Builder can be used from IBM i CI/CD, the ARCAD integration must be set up.
 Head to the ARCAD Integration page and select 'Enable ARCAD Integration'.
+When entering the URL to ARCAD Builder, ensure that it is a valid URL to an ARCAD Builder instance.
+It usually is the IP address or hostname, followed by the valid port number.
+For example, `https://123.456.7.8:5252`

 When that has finished, confirm the set up with the 'Test connection' button.

 ![](../../images/cicd/cicd-9.png)